 The ASP.NET MVC Spreadsheet supports workbook and worksheet element protection defined within a document.
 If the document contains protected elements, the Spreadsheet prevents their modification by your end-users.

 Note: The Formula Bar that displays focused cell content allows end-users to view formulas contained within the protected cells.

 In this demo, the Spreadsheet opens a document with the applied worksheet password protection that prevents modification of certain cells.
+In particular, you can modify only cells belonging to rows from 6 to 22 and columns from D to J - these cells are colored with different shades of green.
 Using Spreadsheet API, you can allow or disallow end-users to format, insert, delete, sort, filter or edit areas of the protected worksheet.
 The Protect and Unprotect methods of a worksheet object are used in the demo for this purpose.
 According to the defined permissions, the Spreadsheet UI prevents end-users from modifying protected elements - ribbon items and context menu items that relate to customization of these elements are either disabled or not in effect.

 From a usability standpoint, document protection allows you to hide data or formulas that might confuse end-users and prevent users from viewing or making changes to such data.